bbo-lab/ACM/INPUTS.md

 In the initialization step the animal's pose in the first time point of the sequence, which sould be reconstructed, is learned via gradient descent optimization.

 ###### Pose reconstruction
-In the final step model parameters are learned via the EM algorithm to allow for effectively reconstructing a sequence with the RTS smoother.
-The most important parameter is:
+In the final step the model parameters are learned, i.e. poses are reconstructed.
+The most important parameters are:
 ```
+# determines which constraints will be enforced when poses are reconstructed (values: 1 - 4)
+# 1: no constraints (deterministic model)
+# 2: only anatomical constraints (deterministic model)
+# 3: only temporal constraints (probabilistic model)
+# 4: anatomical and temporal constraints (probabilistic model)
+mode = 4
 # the number of frames to skip between time points in the sequence, which should be reconstructed
 dt = 5
 ```

 #### model.npy